All-women shortlist: Background

 In the 1990s, women constituted less than 10% of MPs in the House of Commons of the UK Parliament.
 Political parties used various strategies to increase female representation, including encouraging women to stand and constituency associations to select them, and providing special training for potential female candidates.

 Another strategy, the creation of all-women shortlists, is a positive discrimination strategy making it compulsory for selection of women candidates in some constituencies.

 For the 1992 general election, the Labour Party had a policy of ensuring there was at least one statutory female candidate on each of its shortlists, however few of these women were successful in being selected in winnable seats (seats within a 6% swing).
 Following polling that suggested women were less likely to vote Labour than men, the party introduced All-women shortlists at their 1993 annual conference.

+In 2016, the Liberal Democrats introduced all-women shortlists for the first time, using them on a limited basis in some of the party's most winnable constituencies.

 1997 general election

 Jacqui Smith, the first female UK Home Secretary, was elected using an AWS.

 Labour used all-women shortlists to select candidates in half of all winnable seats for the 1997 general election, with the aim of reaching 100 female MPs post-election; a goal that was achieved.
 The shortlists provoked controversy, however.
 In 1996, Labour Party branches in Croydon Central, Merthyr Tydfil & Rhymney, Bishop Auckland and Slough all submitted hostile motions criticising the policy.

-Concern about such sex discrimination was especially strong in Slough where the local party refused to even co-operate in selecting a candidate after having an AWS imposed. then-Labour Party leader Tony Blair stated that AWS were "not ideal at all" in 1995.
+Concern about such sex discrimination was especially strong in Slough where the local party refused to even co-operate in selecting a candidate after having an AWS imposed.
+Then-Labour Party leader Tony Blair stated that AWS were "not ideal at all" in 1995.

 In December 1995, Peter Jepson and Roger Dyas-Elliott, prevented from standing on Labour shortlists because of their gender, challenged the policy in court.
 Supported by the Equal Opportunities Commission, they claimed that they had been illegally barred from applying to be considered to represent the party and that the policy contradicted Labour's policy of aiming to promote equality of opportunity.

 In January 1996, an industrial tribunal found the Labour Party had broken the law, unanimously ruling that all-women shortlists were illegal under the Sex Discrimination Act 1975 in preventing men from entering a profession.

 The 34 candidates who had already been selected by all-women shortlists were not required to seek re-selection, but all 14 unfinished all-women shortlist selections were suspended.
 Jepson and Dyas-Elliott did not seek compensation for their loss.

 At the 1997 general election, 35 out of 38 Labour AWS candidates were elected.

 The Conservative Party also opposed gender quotas, preferring to persuade constituencies to select female candidates in winnable seats whilst placing no obligation upon them to do so.

 Prior to the 1999 European parliament elections, the Liberal Democrats used a system called "zipping" in which equal numbers of men and women were elected as MEPs.